 The Core

-Introduction to Mille Kalsmose’s art project at Gentofte Hospital, The Core
+Introduction To Mille Kalsmose’s Art Project At Gentofte Hospital, The Core

-Angelika Dahl Serritzlew, MA History of Art, Courtauld Institute of Art, University of London
+By Angelika Dahl Serritzlew, MA History of Art, Courtauld Institute of Art, University of London

 Art consultant and external lecturer at the University of Copenhagen